biharygergo/card-estimator/src/cli/data/20240512_five-essential-tools-for-scrum-masters.md

 ### 5\.
 Estimation & Planning Tools: Laying the Foundation for Successful Sprints

 Accurate estimation is crucial for effective sprint planning.
-Planning Poker is a popular technique that promotes collaboration and consensus.
+[Planning Poker](/knowledge-base/planning-poker-guide-agile-estimation-techniques) is a popular technique that promotes collaboration and consensus.

 Our Recommendation: [PlanningPoker.live](https://planningpoker.live)

 PlanningPoker.live brings the power of Planning Poker online, making it easy for distributed teams to estimate story points or effort in real-time.
+Learn more about [how different Scrum roles can use Planning Poker effectively](/knowledge-base/planning-poker-and-the-scrum-roles).

 Key Features & Benefits for Scrum Masters: